William-ST/jaeger-opentracing-android/README.md

 ## About jaeger-opentracing-android

-This app will instantiante a tracer when the button displayed on screen is pressed The app then creates a span logs the details of the span generated, using jaeger-tracer ,the logs for the app displays the working status of span creation This project is under progress :
+This app will instantiate a tracer when the button displayed on screen is pressed The app then creates a span logs the details of the span generated, using jaeger-tracer ,the logs for the app displays the working status of span creation
+REMARK: This project is under progress.

 ## Getting Started